cherylws/johndmulhausen.github.io/documentation/mobilesdk/latest/concepts/mobile-native-appframework-ui-input.md

 VrGUI allows for functional improvements by implementing a component model.
 When a menu object is created, any number of components can be specified.
 These components derive from a common base class, defined in VRMenuComponent.h, that handles events sent from the parent VRMenu.
 Components can be written to handle any event listed in VRMenuEvent.h.

-Events are propagated to child objects either by broadcasting to all children or by dispatching them along the path from the menuâ€™s root to the currently focused object.
-When handling an event a component can consume it by returning MSG\_STATUS\_CONSUMED, which will halt further propagation of that event instance.
+Events are propagated to child objects either by broadcasting to all children or by dispatching them along the path from the menu’s root to the currently focused object.
+When handling an event a component can consume it by returning MSG_STATUS_CONSUMED, which will halt further propagation of that event instance.
 See VRMenuEventHandler.cpp for implementation details.

 Examples of reusable components can be found in the native UI code, including DefaultComponent.h, ActionComponents.h and ScrollBarComponent.h.

 ## Input Handling

 Input to the application is intercepted in the Java code in VrActivity.java in the dispatchKeyEvent() method.
-If the event is NOT of type ACTION\_DOWN or ACTION\_UP, the event is passed to the default dispatchKeyEvent() handler.
+If the event is NOT of type ACTION_DOWN or ACTION_UP, the event is passed to the default dispatchKeyEvent() handler.
 If this is a volume up or down action, it is handled in Java code.
 Otherwise the key is passed to the buttonEvent() method, which passes the event to nativeKeyEvent().

 nativeKeyEvent() posts the message to an event queue, which is then handled by the AppLocal::Command() method.